Interactive demos

 This demo illustrates Algorithms for Weak Optimal Transport with an Application to Economics (Paty, Choné and Kramarz, 2022).
 The economic question is: who works for whom, and what does the matching reveal about workers' skills and firms' technologies?

-Production uses a constant-elasticity-of-substitution (CES) function.
+Production starts from a constant-elasticity-of-substitution (CES) function.
 A worker of type \(y=(y_1,y_2)\) carries a mix of two skills, and a firm of technology \(\alpha=(\alpha_1,\alpha_2)\) weights them by how much it relies on each:

 Let \(\mu\) be the distribution of firm types, \(\nu\) the distribution of worker types, and \(\Pi(\mu,\nu)\) the set of matchings whose two marginals are fixed.
 Classical optimal transport chooses the matching \(\pi\) that maximizes total production: